feathers-plus/generator-feathers-plus/docs/feathers-service-models.md

 written for the Sequelize database adapter.

 However if you use Feathers Service Models,
-Feathers can automatically convert your Feathers model into the schema expected by a particular database adapter.
+@feathers-plus/cli can automatically convert your Feathers model into the schema expected by a particular database adapter.

-> **ProTip:** Presently, the Mongoose database adapter is supported.
-Sequelize adapters will be supported next.

 With Feathers service adapters and Feathers Models you can connect to the most popular databases and query them with a unified interface no matter which one you use.